Home > Business > Commercial > Sales manager: how do you lead a team?

 9. Develop incentive commission plans

 The commission plan is the vehicle for implementing your company's sales strategy.
 The various items that make it up must reflect this reality.
-Explore these avenues depending on your field of activity, the seasonality (or otherwise) of your sales, the average length of sales cycles, the promotion of certain newly launched products, the conquest of new territories, mutual support within your team...
+Explore these avenues depending on your area of activity, the seasonality (or otherwise) of your sales, the average length of sales cycles, the promotion of certain newly launched products, the conquest of new territories, mutual support within your team, etc.

 It is important to avoid rent effects.
-These are recurring sales that increase almost mechanically with customer growth and are generated without any strong involvement on the part of the sales person.
+These are recurring sales that increase almost mechanically with customer growth and are generated without any major involvement on the part of the sales person.

 Develop incentive commission plans that support your sales strategy.